kyaiooiayk/Git-Cheatsheet/README.md

 ## Getting your token (password no longer accepted)
 - From August 13, 2021, GitHub is no longer accepting account passwords when authenticating Git operations.
 You need to add a PAT (Personal Access Token) instead, and you can follow the below method to add a PAT on your system.
 - From your GitHub account, go to Settings => Developer Settings => Personal Access Token => Generate New Token (Give your password) => Fillup the form => click Generate token => Copy the generated Token, it will be something like ghp_sFhFsSHhTzMDreGRLjmks4Tzuzgthdvfsrta
 - Click on the Spotlight icon (magnifying glass) on the right side of the menu bar.
 Type Keychain access then press the Enter key to launch the app => In Keychain Access, search for github.com => Find the internet password entry for github.com => Edit or delete the entry accordingly => You are done.
-However, once you use this taken once, when you are prompted for the password this steo is not generally required.
+However, once you use this taken once, when you are prompted for the password this step is not generally required.
 ***

 ## Saving token on your Mac